ndevlin/LiveRayMarching/README.md

   brightness of emissive areas, water levels, etc.)
 - Create a background for your planet using a raytraced sky box that includes things like the sun, stars, or even nebulae.
+- Add a textured moon that orbits your planet